 Neither of these conditions is advantageous for getting the most out of a team, which is why the solution, as simple as it may seem, is reaching optimal inclusion.

 Why optimal inclusion matters

->

-> Consider the classic example of exclusion called Cyberball.
+Consider the classic research, designed to induce exclusion, called Cyberball.
 A participant, Player 1, is focused on a screen, and hooked up to an fMRI, so that we can see what is happening in her or his brain.
 They are told they are playing with two other participants, and the goal is to toss the digital ball using a keyboard.

->

-> At first, everyone passes the ball to one another, and everything seems fine.
+At first, everyone passes the ball to one another, and everything seems fine.
 But soon after, the other two participants start passing the ball only to one another, excluding Player 1.
 What Player 1 doesn’t know is that there aren’t two other players; they are actually no more than a computer program designed to stop tossing Player 1 the ball.
 What Player 1 does know is that they feel excluded, frustrated, and upset.

 Likewise, we saw firsthand how much over-inclusion affects people’s daily work life in the responses to our article in Harvard Business Review entitled, “How to Gracefully Exclude Coworkers from Meetings, Emails, and Projects.”

 Little did we know just how much it would resonate with leaders and employees all over.
 We certainly didn’t expect the volume of email we got from people who said that they had just forwarded a copy of that article to their team, or that they could breathe sighs of relief now that they knew they weren’t the only one dealing with over-inclusion.

 Clearly, optimal inclusion was a topic leaders thought a lot about, even if they didn’t necessarily have the language for it.
 Now that leaders and employees have the language, let’s have those productive, transparent conversations about what it means to be optimally included—and start creating more efficient, effective teams as soon as possible.